Anitachristie/Bike-Sales-Analysis/README.md

 - The average income of purchased bikes is greater in the male gender, with a noticeable peak among customers commuting between 0-1 mile distance.
 Middle age customers should be targeted for marketing efforts.

 ### Recommendation
-Based onthe analysis, we recommend the following actions:
+Based on the analysis, we recommend the following actions:
 - The company should tailor its marketing campaigns to target customers within the average income brackets with more spending power.
 - Since most bike purchasers commute between 0-1 miles, the company should emphasize the convenience and cost-effectiveness of biking for short distances.
 Marketing efforts could highlight the environmental and health benefits of using bikes for local errands or short commutes.
 - With the most significant number of bike purchasers being the middle age, the company should design age-specific promotions.
 This could include offering bikes with features appealing to this age group, such as family-friendly models or bikes suited for both commuting and recreational use.
 Advertising campaigns could also focus on lifestyle aspects relevant to this age group, such as fitness and work-life balance.